Skip to content

 Mobile-First CSS: Is It Time for a Rethink?

-By January 14, 2026
+By February 14, 2026

 The mobile-first design methodology is great—it focuses on what really matters to the user, it’s well-practiced, and it’s been a common design pattern for years.
 So developing your CSS mobile-first should also be great, too…right?
 Well, not necessarily.
 Classic mobile-first CSS development is based on the principle of overwriting style declarations: you begin your CSS…